tetujin/AWAREFramework-iOS/README.md

 pod 'AWAREFramework', :git=>'https://github.com/tetujin/AWAREFramework-iOS.git'
 ```

-Add permissions on Xcode for the background sensing (NOTE: the following permissions are minimum requirements)
+First, add permissions on Xcode for the background sensing (NOTE: the following permissions are minimum requirements)

 * Info.plist
     * Privacy - Location Always and When In Use Usage Description